Minimum Viable Definition of BPM Technology, Part 2: The BPM Core

 - PROCESS – The concept of repetition is a first-class citizen of BPM technology.
-The implication is that BPM is widely applicable in typical organizations (given that repetition is specified by organizational economics).
+The implication is that BPM technology is widely applicable in typical organizations (given that repetition is specified by organizational economics).

-These first two aspects of a Minimum Viable Definition of BPM Software Technology address the question concerning the relevance and importance of BPM to business as the technology of the work of business.
+These first two components of a Minimum Viable Definition of BPM Technology address the question concerning the relevance and importance of BPM to business as the technology of the work of business.